trilobiet/oapenmemomanager/README.md

 ### Managing Tasks

-Tasks consist of a script and a query, together with fields defining when and with what frequency the task will be run.
+Tasks consist of a main Python script and a(n optional) query, together with fields defining when and with what frequency the task will be run.

 The given task extension must match the file output, so to inform users correctly of the type of file being served.